Reasonable Offers encouraged

 The Morgan Motor Company is a family-owned British motor car manufacturer that was founded in 1910 by Henry Frederick Stanley Morgan.
 Morgan is based in Malvern Link, an area of Malvern, Worcestershire and employs 177 people.
 Morgan has stated that they produce "in excess of 1300" cars per year, all assembled by hand.
 The waiting list for a car is approximately six months, although it has been as long as ten years in the past.
 A visitor centre and museum feature exhibits about the company's history from Edwardian times until the present day, developments in automobile technology, and a display of automobiles.
 There are also guided tours of the factory.

 The Morgan +4 was introduced in 1950 as a larger-engined ("plus") car than the 4–4.
 The +4 used the 2088 cc Standard Vanguard engine, while the 4–4 used a Standard Special 1267 cc engine (1950–58).
 Later +4s used Triumph TR2–TR4 engines (1954–1969).
 Plus 4 production was suspended in 1969 but brought back in 1985 with a Fiat engine (1985–1988) and then a 4-cylinder Rover engine (1988–2000).
 Production was again suspended and the Plus 4 returned once more in 2004 with a 155 bhp Ford 4-cylinder.

-This car is fresh out of a no expense spared restoration.
-Well over $100,000 was spent restoring the car.
-Finished in a stiking livery, this is arguably one of the finest Plus 4's n the country.
-Its ready for you to go and collect a bunch of trophies with!
+This car is fresh out of a comprehensive restoration, and has covered few miles since.
+Finished in a stiking livery, this is arguably one of the finest Plus 4's we have had the opportunity to represent.
+The Drop Head Coupe is a relatively rare and seldom seen model, so will be a standout and any show or gathering of British Cars.
+It's ready for you to go and collect a bunch of trophies with!